Family Activities Around Lake Geneva

 Safari Lake Geneva

 Five miles from downtown and one of the most surprising things families discover in the area.
-A drive-through nature preserve with exotic animals — you stay in your car, animals approach, kids lose their minds in the best possible way.
+A drive-through nature preserve with exotic animals.
+You stay in your car, animals approach, kids lose their minds in the best possible way.
 Safari Lake Geneva handles toddlers through teenagers without requiring anyone to pretend to be interested in something they’re not.

 Best for: All ages, especially 2-12 The car format makes it easy with young children.
 No walking required.